sebwylleman/CV/README.md

 **Attention to Detail & Clear Communication**: Following recipes precisely and meticulously documenting steps mirrors the importance of scripting in DevOps.
 Both require a keen eye for detail and clear instructions to ensure consistent, high-quality results.

 **Example**: By creating a detailed prep schedule that batched similar tasks for each menu item, I reduced prep time by an average of 25%.
-This allowed the kitchen staff to focus on maintaining quality and efficiency during peak service hour.
+This allowed the kitchen staff to focus on maintaining quality and efficiency during peak service hours.

 ## Education